itafroma/drupal-date_popup_authored/README.txt

 The Drupal date popup authored module provides a jQuery UI datepicker for the "Authored on" date field found on node forms.

+Please note that the Drupal 7 branch is experimental and relies on non-stable code.
+A stable version of Date Popup Authored will be released in conjunction with the stable releases of both Drupal 7 and Date for Drupal 7.

 For a full description of the module, visit the project page: http://drupal.org/project/date_popup_authored